Rasheed Bertrand

-Rasheed Bertrand (November 2, 1982) is a Dominican international footballer who plays with Dublanc FC in the Dominica Premiere League.
+Rasheed Bertrand (November 2, 1982) is a Dominican international footballer who plays with Dublanc FC in the Dominica Premier League.

 Playing career

 Bertrand played with London City of the Canadian Soccer League in 2009.
-In 2016, he signed with Dublanc FC of the Dominica Premiere League.
+In 2016, he signed with Dublanc FC of the Dominica Premier League.

 International career

 He made his international debut on September 25, 2010, against Barbados.
 He has made a total of 11 appearances for the national team.